ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   the specific actions;
-- the actions occasionally need to access something more "internal" and technical (e.g., a method that differentiates between production and emulated devices) and we want to keep this separate from the facades.
+- the actions occasionally need to access something more "internal" and technical (e.g., a method that differentiates between production and emulated devices) and exposing that in the facade would make them be less business-oriented.

 In other words, the wrappers are the internal representation of the SUT which permits the more external representation (the facades) to be